Updated: March 16, 2021

 Then, I make sure that the money for my short-term goals are in a near-cash or low-risk investment.

-Above all these, I also put effort in finding opportunities.
+Above all these, I also put the effort into finding opportunities.
 I look for ways to earn extra money, possibly create a new source of income, because I might need additional cashflow if the downtrend continues for more than a year or two.

 Lastly, I always remind myself that what happens in the global economy is beyond my control.
 And it’s the same for the local economy, there’s nothing much I can do if it chooses to go down.